Maxime-Cllt/SQLiteCleaner/README.md

 3. Execute the program:

-You may need to give the program the right to execute on linux and MacOS:
+You may need to give the program the right to execute on linux and macOS:

 ```bash
 chmod +x target/release/SqliteCleaner